Trusted WordPress tutorials, when you need them most.

 Facebook applications can either have ‘Standard access’ or ‘Advanced access’ to the user’s information.
 If your app has standard access, then visitors won’t be able to log in using Facebook’s social login.

-Now, find the ‘email’ and ‘public_profile’ permissions.
+Now, you’ll want to look at the ‘email’ and ‘public_profile’ permissions.

-To support social login, both of these permissions must be marked as ‘Advanced Access’ and ‘Ready to Use’ as you can see in the following image.
+To support social login, both of these permissions must be marked as ‘Advanced Access’ and ‘Ready to Use,’ as you can see in the following image.

 Facebook's advanced permission settings

-Once you have the Advanced Access permissions, go ahead and click on Settings » Basic in the left-hand menu.
+Once you have the ‘Advanced Access’ permissions, go ahead and navigate to App setting » Basic from the left-hand menu.

-At the top of the page you’ll see an ‘App ID’ and ‘App secret.’
+At the top of the page, you’ll see an ‘App ID’ and ‘App secret.’

 The Facebook App ID and App Secret

-To reveal the App secret, just click on the ‘Show’ button and then type in the password for your Facebook account.
+To reveal the ‘App secret,’ just click on the ‘Show’ button.
+Then, you can type in the password for your Facebook account.
+The Meta for Developers website will now update to show your ‘App secret.’

-The next step is adding the App secret and App ID to your Nextend plugin.
-To do this, switch back to the WordPress dashboard.
+The next step is adding the ‘App secret’ and ‘App ID’ to your Nextend plugin.
+To do this, let’s switch back to the WordPress dashboard.

-Once you’ve done that, click on the Save Changes button.
+Once you’ve done that, go ahead and click the ‘Save Changes’ button.

 Before you go any further, it’s a good idea to test that your social login is set up correctly.
-To do this, simply click on the Verify Settings button.
+To do this, simply click on the ‘Verify Settings’ button.

 Verifying your social login in WordPress